GodMod/godmod.github.io/pages/genoauth/genoauth_settingscustom.md

 ## Customize Button Colors

-To change the color of the login/connect buttons, you can add the following SCSS to your style and adjust the colorss:
+To change the color of the login/connect buttons, you can add the following SCSS to your style and adjust the colors:

 ```
 .thirdPartyLogin {